p-ranav/saveddit/README.md

         └── top
 ```

-## Download from an nonymous Multireddit
+## Download from anonymous Multireddit

 To download from an anonymous multireddit, use the `multireddit` option and pass a number of subreddit names